maherkaz/500-2018/assignments/homework5/README.md

 ### Task 2.

 Build and describe an unadjusted analysis of the impact of the treatment on the outcome.
+This should yield both a point estimate and uncertainty interval.

 ### Task 3.